 Voices of Crown HeightsVoices of Crown Heights (2016-2017) is an oral history project that explores the history and future of Crown Heights, a neighborhood that has taken on continued national significance in conversations on ethnic relations, racial justice, and gentrification.
 Voices of Crown Heights seeks to engage community members in deep listening and conversation concerning their experiences of issues such as education, police accountability, community safety, and civic responsibility.
 Deep listening means grappling with uncomfortable stories, poignant observations, and opinions one might not agree with.

-In partnership with Brooklyn Historical Society, Weeksville Heritage Center and Brooklyn Movement Center will each host a “listening session,” featuring deep listening of oral history selections and facilitated conversation, and an additional public program where community members, activists, and others will be in dialogue about community issues.
+In partnership with Brooklyn Historical Society, Weeksville Heritage Center and Brooklyn Movement Center each hosted a “listening session,” featuring deep listening of oral history selections and facilitated conversation, and an additional public program where community members, activists, and others were in dialogue about community issues.